 - Food.
 On the trails, you need more than the usual amount of food for your dog.
 On top of their regular meals, you should pack at least one cup extra for every 20 pounds of your dog’s weight per day.

 - Sleeping Systems.
 Depending on the temperature and their usual sleeping arrangement, your pooch might need an insulated pad and/or blankets.
 Make sure you have the right size tent (and sleeping bag if they sleep next to you) to accommodate you and your furry friend.
-Check out How to Choose a Tent for further guidance.

 Leave No Trace